anthonyphuchung/greed-dice-game/README.md

 be optimal for since it's add/remove operations are in constant time.
 Additionally, using a HashMap will allow us to return the score in constant time since the player's names are mapped to their Player object.

+### Next steps
+Some next steps I would like to take this is to create a front-end application so that users can interact with a GUI instead of the console.

 ## Acknowledgments
 * [ardalis](https://github.com/ardalis/kata-catalog)